Chapter 5: Handling Problems

 Example:

 "Not sure how to implement this feature.
-It's outside my experience."
+It is outside my

 How to handle: